signalfx/integrations/collectd-kafka/README.md

 1. Restart collectd.

-collectd will begin emitting metrics from elasticsearch.
+collectd will begin emitting metrics from kafka.

 ### CONFIGURATION